 - 3 to 5 garlic buds, pressed with skins removed

 - 1 tsp powdered coriander

 - 1 tsp powdered ginger

 - One handful of fresh coriander leaves, chopped fine

-- One handful of fresh flat parsley leaves, chopped fine
+- One handful of fresh parsley leaves, chopped fine

 - ¼ tsp cayenne pepper

-- 3 tablespoons (tbsp) flour (I use chickpea flour)
+- 3 tablespoons (tbsp) all-purpose flour (or chickpea flour)

 - 1 tbsp sunflower seed oil